 These choices affect the job cost, please review the Hourly Price Summary section to estimate the job final price.

-For this example we'll choose Nickel Core Type at instant rate and allocate a Number of Cores of 32.
+For this example we'll choose Nickel Core Type at the On Demand Pro rate and allocate a Number of Cores of 32.
 The job will complete in less than one hour.
 Please set the Maximum Job Duration to 1 hour.

 The following screen shot exemplifies these choices:

 You can add a post-processing script to your job as an input file, or utilize Rescale's post-processing functionality by adding a post-processing step to your job setup.
 In this example, we will demonstrate running a post processing script to generate a visualization from the simulation results.